CLSS Scheme Extension – A Boost to Affordable Housing

 As a catalytic effect of increased demand for affordable housing, it will further push demand for raw materials like cement, steel, transport, and other construction material.
 Hence, contributing to the overall development of allied fields as well.

-A substantial leap is expected in Residential real estate especially.
+India’s Credit Linked Subsidy Scheme is precisely the push required to inspire first-time homebuyers to take that leap of faith, and so offer much-needed help to the real estate market, which has been suffering from one terrible year after another for over a decade.
+As a result, a substantial leap is expected in Residential real estate especially.
 This is because many families will now come forward to avail benefit of this scheme and become first-time homebuyers.
 Owing to this, there will be immense cash flow in the sector and thus will result in favorable market conditions for investing and buying a house.
+The CLSS interest subsidy has been a key driver of demand for residential housing units, particularly those priced under Rs 50 lakh in big city outskirts or tier II and tier III towns.

 The lucrative amount of subsidy i.e 2.3-2.67 lakh is definitely not something any working or middle-class people would take granted for.
 Thus, enabling the housing sector to take off in the few years that are to come.